-Republicans are still targeting the Affordable Care Act, but their answer to the problems health care reform is already solving for many Americans hasn’t changed much from that infamous audience response at the September 2011 GOP presidential debate.
+Republicans are still targeting the Affordable Care Act, but their answer to the problems health care reform is already solving for many Americans hasn’t changed much from that

 - Sen. Jim Inhofe (R. Okla.), in a recent interview, said that he “probably wouldn’t’ be here” if he’d been insured under the Affordable Care Act (ACA) when he had quadruple bypass surgery.
 Inhofe claimed there “would have been about a six-month wait,” because he didn’t have a heart attack.
 That’s not true.
 There’s no rationing of health care in the ACA.
 The law explicitly prohibits restrictions on care.

 - Sarah Palin served up her usual word salad in a Brietbart.com column.
 Palin claimed that ACA’s online glitches are a feature, not a bug.
 They’re part of a conspiracy to make the ACA so “unworkable” that, “People will be frustrated, worn out, and broke under this new government burden,” that they’ll end up demanding “socialized medicine.”
 The plan, Palin says, is to “break our health care system (where, presently, no one is turned away from emergency rooms and we have many public and private safety nets for people in need), along with busting our personal bank accounts.”
 Then, “The cry will go out, ‘Can’t you just put us all in a sort of Medicaid-like system?
 It’ll be much less confusing than these awful exchange websites and a lot less expensive!’”